MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 ### Automated testing
 ![Pipeline with automated testing tasks highlighted](pipeline-testing.png)

-OVO uses the following open-source tools for automated chatbot testing:
+OVO Tech uses the following open-source tools for automated chatbot testing:

 - [Web Messenger Tester](https://github.com/ovotech/genesys-web-messaging-tester "Goes to the Web Messenger Tester page") - Used for testing Inbound Message flows via a Web Messenger Deployment.
     - Since the WhatsApp integration uses Incoming Message Flows, you can test WhatsApp-specific chatbots for testing IVR flows using the [IVR Tester](https://github.com/SketchingDev/ivr-tester "Goes to the IVR Tester page") tool.
-    - This tool can test our IVR-based chatbots flows by impersonating a customer calling OVO, interpreting what it hears, and responding accordingly to traverse the journey.
+    - This tool can test our IVR-based chatbots flows by impersonating a customer calling OVO Tech, interpreting what it hears, and responding accordingly to traverse the journey.
 Any unexpected response is flagged.

 Both tools define tests in files that can be stored alongside the chatbots in the source-control and act as living documentation: